probcomp/bayeslite/notes/metamodel.md

 `[1,...,R]`.
 A hypothetical row is indicated by sampling `r_i ~ Uniform[0,1]`
 to ensure all hypothetical members are unique.

-Above each new function is the proposed definition, and a paragraph which outlines its probabilistic interpretation.
-Below each new function is an explanation as to how the behavior of the current definition can be realized in CC n using the new, generalized definition.
+This document outlines the list of functions currently in `metamodel.py` and proposes a new function signature, a generic definition on how it can be implemented natively, and an explanation as to how the behavior of the current definition can be realized in CrossCat using the new definition.

 An important note is that the staged refactoring of Bayeslite metamodels is a separate project from updating the CrossCat implementation such that it can fully implement the new interface.
 Instead, this document will show how to use the inputs to the generalized functions such that they are fully compatible with CrossCat's current implementation.
 The long-term goal is to replace the current CrossCat implementation with a more powerful, general version written in VentureScript, but such a project is beyond the scope of this document.